-The National Contact Points’ network facilitate daily cooperation at expert level, and agrees on expert meetings if required for implementation of the activities envisaged in the Action Plan.
+The National Contact Points’ network facilitates the daily cooperation at expert level and agrees on the expert meetings required for the implementation of the activities envisaged in the Action Plan.

-Senior Officials' Meetings are organised at least once a year to prepare the ground for Ministerial Conferences, monitor the implementation of on-going actions and evaluate the impact of completed actions, and to prepare decisions or recommendations for decisions on future policy directions.
+Senior Officials' Meetings are organised at least once a year to prepare the ground for Ministerial Conferences, to monitor the implementation of ongoing actions and evaluate the impact of completed actions, as well as to prepare decisions or recommendations for decisions on future policy directions.

 Ministerial Conferences are organised to evaluate the results achieved and to decide on the future strategic orientation of the Prague Process.

 After the period of leadership by the Czech Republic (2009-2010) and Poland (2011-2017), Senior Officials agreed to establish the Strategic Group (SG) of the Prague Process, which is composed of a limited number of states with a rotating Chairmanship.
 Established in autumn 2017, this joint management body is currently composed of the Czech Republic, Hungary, Lithuania and Poland.
 The acting Presidency of the Council of the EU, the European Commission and the Prague Process Secretariat complete the composition of the Strategic Group.
 ICMPD continues in its function of Prague Process Secretariat, responsible for preparing SG meetings and for implementation of the decisions and recommendations put forward by the Strategic Group.

 The Strategic Group fulfils the following main responsibilities: